kyleconroy/python-twilio2/docs/usage/conferences.rst

 Listing Participants
 ----------------------

-Each :class:`Conference` has :attr:`participants` which represent all participants currently in the given conference.
+Each :class:`Conference` has a :attr:`participants` instance which represents all current users in the conference

 .. code-block:: python